hyprland-community/Hyprkeys/README.md

 > [!WARNING]
 > Hyprkeys has been **deprecated** as of June 2024.
 This has to do with the fact
 > that it was unmaintained for a while now, and that I am no longer interested
 > in maintaining the project.
-This repository will not go anywhere, and we are
+This repository will not go anywhere, however we
-> still taking contributions but **do not expect updates**.
+> will no longer be taking contributions as Hyprkeys' functionaity is **now built
+> into Hyprland**!
+Thank you for your continued support.

 <!-- deno-fmt-ignore-end -->